 2. Take three sites that you think are your offline competitors (if not the same as the online ones)

 3. Look through each site, and try to identify the keywords that they might be trying to rank well for in search engines, by looking at the words that they use in page titles, in headlines on pages, in links to other pages on their sites, and in phrases that appear in meta keywords tags, meta descriptions, and within the content on the pages of the site.
+If they have optimized their pages for keywords, you should see those in places like these.

 4. Make a list of those keywords for each site.
 You can even assign some of their keywords arbitrary categories first, if you think it will help.